Kovvur revenue division

 Kovvur revenue division (or Kovvur division) is an administrative division in the East Godavari district of the Indian state of Andhra Pradesh.
-Development started in 2009 after Burugupalli Sesharao was elected as the Member of Legislative Assembly under Telugu Desam Party(TDP).
-He was elected twice for the developments that were made under his leadership.
-It is one of the 2 revenue divisions in the district which consists of 9 mandals under its administration.
+Development started in 2009 after Burugupalli Sesharao was elected as the Member of Legislative Assembly under the Telugu Desam Party (TDP).
+He was elected twice due to the developments made under his leadership.
+It is one of the two revenue divisions in the district, which consists of nine mandals under its administration.
 Kovvur is the divisional headquarters of the division.

 Administration

 The mandals in the division are: